Roger: Thanks, sweetie. Now I know it was the right decision.

-- In one episode Homer tries using reverse psychology on the toucan that's stolen his map.
+- In "Sweets And Sour Marge", Homer tries using reverse psychology on the toucan that's stolen his map.
 It doesn't work, and the toucan flies away.
 "D'oh!"

 - He tried the same thing on Bart much earlier in "Saturdays of Thunder" after reading Bill Cosby's Fatherhood.

 - Both Bart and Homer try this on each other when Bart doesn't want to go to on a field trip, and Homer doesn't want to take him.
 Bart tells Homer he wants to go, and Homer tells Bart he'd love to chaperone.
 Cue a "D'oh!" from both of them.